franciscorafart/rafart-music-app/README.md

 2. On `/client` directory run `$ yarn install` to instal front-end dependencies
 3. On root directory, run `$ yarn dev` to run with nodemon
 4. On `/client` directory run `$ yarn start` to run front end

+## Deployment notes

+- _redirects file neede in public dir with `_/*    /index.html   200` for React Router to work on Netlify
+- `NODE_OPTIONS='--openssl-legacy-provider'` needed on build script to avoid error on Netlify build